Sapphire-spangled Emerald

 Chionomesa lactea zimmeri

-Distribution: Southeastern Venezuela (C and S Bolívar)Chionomesa lactea lactea
+Distribution: Southeastern Venezuela (central and southern Bolívar).Chionomesa lactea lactea

-Distribution: Eastern Brazil from central Bahia south to Minas Gerais, Rio de Janeiro, São Paulo, and ParanáChionomesa lactea bartletti
+Distribution: Eastern Brazil from central Bahia south through Minas Gerais, Rio de Janeiro, São Paulo, and Paraná.Chionomesa lactea bartletti

-Distribution: Eastern and southeastern Peru (S from San Martín), northern Bolivia (Pando, La Paz, Beni, Santa Cruz), and adjacent western Brazil (Acre and SW Amazonas); possibly extreme eastern Ecuador
+Distribution: Eastern and southeastern Peru (south from San Martín), northern Bolivia (Pando, La Paz, Beni, Santa Cruz), and adjacent western Brazil (Acre and southwestern Amazonas); possibly extreme eastern Ecuador.

 Species Overview